LogIN-/js-line-highlight/README.md

 ## Introduction
 `js-line-highlight` is Javascript text, paragraph line highlighter.
 Enables you to give your visitors better reading experience of your content.
-On element where initialized it will track user mouse moments and automatically highlight text he is currently reading.
+On element where initialized it will track user mouse movements and automatically highlight text he is currently reading.

-I've tested it only i latest Firefox, chrome/ium and opera.
+I've tested it only in latest Firefox, chrome/ium and opera.

 ## Get started
 You can easily clone this repo or just download files.